vdesmond/attractors/README.md

 pip install attractors
 ```

 Note that attractors depends on numba, so the system must be able to compile it.
-If any issues arise, visit numba installation (link)
+If any issues arise, look at [numba installation docs](https://numba.readthedocs.io/en/stable/user/installing.html).

 # Basic Usage